jerryhgladinet/docs/admin/source/chapter03.rst

     If the tenant has the required encryption of the data in the cloud (Cluster Server side), a DARE configuration page can be shown upon the first usage to set it up.

+**Allow creation of guest users**

+    The Cluster administrator can control whether to allow the specific tenant to have guest users.

 **Administrator Information**